Xewdy444/Playwright-reCAPTCHA/README.md

     browser = playwright.firefox.launch()
     page = browser.new_page()

-    # It is best to initialize the solver before navigating to the page with the reCAPTCHA v3 challenge
-    # This is because the solver adds a listener for the POST request to https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload and if the request is made before the listener is added, the g-recaptcha-response token will not be captured

     with recaptchav3.SyncSolver(page) as solver:
         page.goto("https://www.google.com/recaptcha/api2/demo")
         token = solver.solve_recaptcha()
         print(token)
 ```

+It is best to initialize the solver before navigating to the page with the reCAPTCHA v3 challenge.
+This is because the solver adds a listener for the POST request to https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload and if the request is made before the listener is added, the `g-recaptcha-response` token will not be captured.

 # Disclaimer